-- 3.1 All serious, unexpected adverse events related to the conduct of the study/study product or unanticipated problems involving risks of harm to the participants or others should be promptly reported to the ERCs and/or other relevant authorities. - 3.2 Any recommendations provided by the ERC in response to such reporting must be immediately implemented. - 4.
-Ongoing reporting and follow-up. - 4.1 The researcher must submit written summaries of the research status to the ERC annually, or more frequently, if requested by the ERC. - 4.2 Researchers must inform the ERC when a study is completed or prematurely suspended/terminated. - 4.3 In the case of the early suspension/termination by the researcher or sponsor, the researcher should notify the ERC of the reasons for suspension/termination; provide a summary of results obtained prior to prematurely suspending or terminating the study; and describes the manner by which enrolled participants will be notified of the suspension or termination and the plans for care and follow-up for the participants. - 4.4 If the ERC terminates or suspends its approval of a study, the researcher must inform the institution under whose authority the research is being conducted, the sponsor of the research, and any other applicable organizations. - 5.
-Information to research participants. - a.
-Researchers have a responsibility to keep the research participants and their communities informed of the progress of research by appropriate means, at suitable time-frames in simple and non-technical language, for example, when: - b.
-The research study is terminated or cancelled. - c.
-Any changes occur in the context of the research study that alter the potential benefits or risks. - d.
-The research project is completed. - e.
-Results of the research are available. - 6.
-Researcher should ensure that patients and families should be identified and informed about how to gain access to clinical research, clinical investigations, or clinical trials relevant to their treatment needs through any of the following means: - a.
-AKU website; - b.
-Flyers and posters in clinics; - c.
-Short Message Service (SMS) on mobile phones; - d.
-AKUH Facebook postings.
+4.1.3.1.
+All serious, unexpected adverse events related to the conduct of the study/study product or unanticipated problems involving risks of harm to

-- 7. Researchers should ensure safeguards to protect the safety, rights, and well-being of vulnerable patients, including children, prisoners, pregnant women, persons who are mentally disabled, persons who are economically or educationally disadvantaged, and others who may be at risk for coercion or undue influence. - 8.
+- the participants or others should be promptly reported to the ERCs and/or other relevant authorities. - 4.1.3.2.
+Any recommendations provided by the ERC in response to such reporting must be immediately implemented. - 4.1.4.
+Ongoing reporting and follow-up. - 4.1.4.1.
+The researcher must submit written summaries of the research status to the ERC annually, or more frequently, if requested by the ERC. - 4.1.4.2.
+The researcher must submit Self-Monitoring form with the annual report. - 4.1.4.3.
+Researchers must inform the ERC when a study is completed or prematurely suspended/terminated. - 4.1.4.4.
+In the case of the early suspension/termination by the researcher or sponsor, the researcher should notify the ERC of the reasons for suspension/termination; provide a summary of results obtained prior to prematurely suspending or terminating the study; and describes the manner by which enrolled participants will be notified of the suspension or termination and the plans for care and follow-up for the participants. - 4.1.4.5.
+If the ERC terminates or suspends its approval of a study, the researcher must inform the institution under whose authority the research is being conducted, the sponsor of the research, and any other applicable organizations. - 4.1.5.
+Information to research participants. - 4.1.5.1.
+Researchers have a responsibility to keep the research participants and their communities informed of the progress of research by appropriate means, at suitable time-frames in simple and non-technical language, for example, when: - 4.1.5.2.
+The research study is terminated or cancelled. - 4.1.5.3.
+Any changes occur in the context of the research study that alter the potential benefits or risks. - 4.1.5.4.
+The research project is completed. - 4.1.5.5.
+Results of the research are available. - 4.1.6.
+Researcher should ensure that patients and families should be identified and informed about how to gain access to clinical research, clinical investigations, or clinical trials relevant to their treatment needs through any of the following means: - 4.1.6.1.
+AKU website; - 4.1.6.2.
+Flyers and posters in clinics; - 4.1.6.3.
+Short Message Service (SMS) on mobile phones; - 4.1.6.4.
+AKUH Facebook postings. - 4.1.7.
+Researchers should ensure safeguards to protect the safety, rights, and well-being of vulnerable patients, including children, prisoners, pregnant women, persons who are mentally disabled, persons who are economically or educationally disadvantaged, and others who may be at risk for coercion or undue influence. - 4.1.8.
 Researchers should ensure safeguards to protect the safety, rights, and well-being of hospital staff who may be at risk for coercion or undue influence.